 2018 CFL Playoffs

 The road to the Grey Cup kicks off on Sunday with the East and West Division Semi-Finals.
-Although Calgary remains the best team in the CFL, there is better value on other teams to win the 106th Grey Cup.
 Look at the hottest team in the CFL – the Saskatchewan Roughriders – to cause some havoc in the playoffs and push for their first Grey Cup since 2013.

 Grey Cup Quick Facts